 "We've done alright" enters the playlist frame with it's country rock feel next.
 Griffiths's choice of guitar chords on this one are wonderful as he leads the bass and drums around from pillar to post musically.
 The feel good factor of the lyrics are great too "Like a big truck that needs to turn around, I may need to go to some other town, but if there's you and there's me we will be alright".
 Simple lyrics yet great lyrics for a country rock song like this.
 I think Griffiths has the mindset of why over complicate things when there's no need to and this mentality most certainly works on his songwriting.

-It's a downbeat turn we take now as things move to a darker place.
-"Solitudeville" covers the topic of loneliness and how destructive it can be.
+Further down the running order of songs we're presented with "Solitudeville" that covers the topic of loneliness and how destructive it can be.
 This is my favorite track off the LP.
 I could hear the late great Johnny Cash singing this.
-The mood is set with a slow tempo country theme as haunting reversed guitar lines shimmer over what appears to be piano with a tremolo effect on it.
-Then the lyrics of Griffiths kick in and what outstanding lyrics there are.
-"Have you got a whole load of friends, then you're luckier than I, I'm the shadow that lays in this place from morning to noon to the night" "Loneliness is a dangerous thing, a serial killer from inside, I wish you luck I truly do, you wouldn't want this in your life". he sings on the first verse.
-This is a song of real heartbreak and desperation.
-This won't be everybody's favorite track due to it's subject matter and downbeat musical tone but if you've ever had loneliness enter your life for whatever reason, you will certainly relate to the wonderful lyrical content.
-To compliment the downbeat theme Griffiths plays some exceptional lead guitar riffing on this track.
+The mood is set with a slow tempo country theme as haunting reversed guitar lines shimmer over the infectious piano lines.
+Then the lyrics of Griffiths kick in, "Have you got a whole load of friends, then you're luckier than I, I'm the shadow that lays in this place from morning to noon to the night.
+Loneliness is a dangerous thing, a serial killer from inside, I wish you luck I truly do, you wouldn't want this in your life".
+This won't be everybody's favorite track due to it's subject matter and downbeat musical tone.
+To compliment the downbeat theme Griffiths plays some great lead guitar riffing once again.
 You can feel the sadness cut through on every note he plays.

 Matt Hayes. © 2017